underscoreio/essential-scala/src/pages/collections/meeting-monads.md

 We've seen that by implementing a few methods (`map`, `flatMap`, and optionally `filter` and `foreach`) we can use any class with a for comprehension, and that this is an incredibly useful abstraction.
 This abstraction is called a monad and has extremely wide application.
 For example, suppose we have a number of computations that could fail.
 Let's model this by having them return an `Option`[^try].

-[^try:] If you were doing this for real you'd want some information on why it failed.
+[^try]: If you were doing this for real you'd want some information on why it failed.
 Look at `Either` or `Try`, the later being Scala 2.10 and above.

 ## An Overview of Option